Art and Culture

 “Black Art is the aesthetic and spiritual sister of the Black Power concept.”

 The Art & Culture subgroup is working on many different levels and projects.
-Two projects that happen outside of the meetings are a building sized historical photographs of young black RI women and an ALL-BLACK LIVES MATTER street mural to be installed this spring.
+Two projects that happen outside of the meetings are a building sized historical photographs of young black RI women and the ALL-BLACK LIVES MATTER street mural which was installed in June 2021.
 Another focus is how they can get a better sense of how they can use their positions for advocacy, a survey is in the works focused on the importance of black artists and black owned arts organizations and what they need to survive.
 Additionally, the group is creating regular artful interventions for the larger AAA group to ease the hard work and pain of fighting injustice.